whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Confirm copy file/folder from/to Home
 1. Confirm move file/folder from/to Home
 1. Confirm remove file/folder
-1. Select "+" button has options "New folder", "Upload file", "Select Data"
+1. Select "+" button has options "New folder", "Upload file", Import Tale Data..."
 1. Folder operations
    1. Confirm context menu Move To, Rename, Copy to Home, Download, Remove
    1. Move To...